KAIST-PAI-lab/GPALexp/README.md

 Please refer to this [Wiki page](https://github.com/KAIST-PAI-lab/GPALexp/wiki) for further details.

 ## For Linux and Mac OS
-All functions defined inside src/gpalexp directory works properly, regardless of OS types.
-However, the example experiment code in the downloaded file (nlt_example.zip) only supports Windows OS.
+All functions defined inside `src/gpalexp` directory works properly, regardless of OS types.
+However, the example experiment code in the downloaded file (`nlt_example.zip`) only supports Windows OS.
 This is due to the compatibility with the experiment-related functions supported by PsychoPy package.
 We've tried to specify appropriate dependencies to make it executable in Linux, but we were not able to.
-For Mac OS, we haven't tested nlt_example.zip in Mac OS setting.
-Therefore, please note that the provided code example is likely to produce an error if it was not executed in Windows.
+For Mac OS, we haven't tested `nlt_example.zip` in Mac OS setting.
+Therefore, please note that the provided code example is likely to produce an error if not executed in Windows.

 ## Contacts
 If there are any things that the maintainer should be noticed (bug reports, update requests, questions, future suggestions, etc), please feel free to contact Junyup Kim (ytrewq271828@kaist.ac.kr).